Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 Boot Sequence for OSPI Boot Mode
 ================================

 To configure the design for the OSPI boot mode, see OSPI Boot Mode Configuration.
 This section demonstrates the boot sequence for the OSPI boot mode.
-For this, you need to connect a OSPI daughter card (part number X-EBM-03 REV_A02) as shown in the following figure:
+For this, you need to connect an OSPI daughter card (part number X-EBM-03 REV_A02) as shown in the following figure:

 .. image:: ./media/X-EBM-03_OSPI_Daughter_card.jpg